mrsuman2002/A_modular_Plugin-CodeChat/index.rst

 The CodeChat System
 ===================
 The CodeChat System integrates the capabilities of the `CodeChat renderer <https://codechat.readthedocs.io/>`_ into popular text editors [#]_.
-To support multiple editors, this program offloads most of the processing to the CodeChat server and display to the CodeChat client, making the editor plugin/extension code shorter and easier to port.
+To support multiple editors, this program offloads most of the processing to the CodeChat Server and display to the CodeChat Client, making the editor plugin/extension code shorter and easier to port.
 The basic architecture:

 .. digraph:: architecture